Out of contract: Best free agents

 When does the transfer window reopen?

-The transfer window closed on Monday, January 31 and is expected to reopen on Friday, June 10 domestically and on July 1 internationally.
+Contracts tend to expire on June 30, although the transfer window reopens on June 10 domestically and on July 1 internationally.

 Arsenal